Lan Kwai Fong 2

-Lan Kwai Fong 2 is a 2012 blue comedy film directed by Wilson Chin and produced by Li Kuo Hsing.
+Lan Kwai Fong 2 is a 2012 Hong Kong blue comedy film directed by Wilson Chin and produced by Li Kuo-hsing.
 Lan Kwai Fong 2 is the sequel to Lan Kwai Fong and is the second film in the Lan Kwai Fong theatrical series.
 It was released in Hong Kong, Macao and New Zealand on 23 August 2012, and grossed over $11,031,668 in Hong Kong.
 It was followed by sequels Lan Kwai Fong 3.
 The film stars Shiga Lin, Sammy Sum, Izumt Liu, Avis Chan, and Boey Chan.